reunanen/devday2013-predictive-analytics-hands-on/README.md

 To get started quickly (?), you can use a *virtual machine* that we have pre-built to already contain all the necessary libraries.
 First install [VirtualBox](https://www.virtualbox.org/wiki/Downloads), and then add the machine that you can download from here (TODO).
 (The same machine in [OVF format](http://en.wikipedia.org/wiki/Open_Virtualization_Format) is available here (TODO).)

+Please note that:

+* The version of VirtualBox should be 4.2.18 or later.
+If not, you may run into weird problems.
+* The virtual machine is installed with Finnish keyboard settings.
+You may want to change this.
+* The user's password is `DevDay2013`.

 If you don't want to use the virtual machine, feel free to install the environment directly onto your computer.
 The necessary libraries are listed below.

 ## Required libraries (relevant if _not_ using the provided virtual machine)